carbon-language/carbon-lang/proposals/p0063_decision.md

 as code reviews.
 The core team members chandlerc and zygloid will both approve each code review.

-An example change that would be covered by a code review: There will be no automatic going public just because the criteria are met--it will be a decision of the core team.
+An example change that would be covered by a code review: there will be no automatic going public just because the criteria are met--it will be a decision of the core team.